NaturailyShopify/Naturaily-netlify/_posts/2017-08-22-using-google-sheets-as-a-dashboard-for-breeze-time-tracker.md

 slug: google-sheets-breeze-time-tracker
 date: '2017-08-22 10:38:01 +0000'
 category: Agile
+author:
-author: Sebastian Kubiak
+  label: Sebastian Kubiak
+  value: author-5
   avatar: /assets/images/seba.jpg

 image: /assets/images/macierevicz.jpg
 text-preview: >-
   Some of our everyday issues and tasks can be solved or simplified with a